Week 1: Project Management¶

 - main # 只有推main分支时才执行部署

-That is to say, after I modify the document and push, GitLab will automatically perform the build and deployment.
+That is to say, after I finish modifying the document and push it, GitLab will automatically perform the build and deployment.

 3.4.2.3 Submission and Triggering of CI/CD¶